 - For more information about how to deploy an application in the console, see Deploy an application.

-- For more information about how to use the CLI tool to create and deploy an application, see Use the CLI tool to deploy an application.
+- For more information about how to use the CLI tool to create and deploy an application, see Use the CLI to quickly deploy applications.

-- For more information about how to manage hosted applications, see Overview of application details.
+- For more information about management tasks after you host an application, see Overview of application details.

-- For more information about how to manage deployment environments where applications reside, see Overview of deployment environments.
+- For more information about how to manage deployment environments where applications reside, see Deployment environment overview.